Blackwell Broncos: History

 Minor league returned to Blackwell when the franchise joined the 1952 Class D level Kansas-Oklahoma-Missouri League as an affiliate of the Chicago Cubs.
 Blackwell had regained a franchise when the Carthage Cubs franchise relocated to Blackwell.
 The Blackwell Broncos were also known as the Blackwell Cubs.
-With a regular season record of 57–69, Blackwell placed 5th in the six–team Kansas-Oklahoma-Missouri League, finishing 22.0 games behind the 1st place Iola Indians.
+With a regular season record of 57–69, Blackwell placed fifth in the six–team Kansas-Oklahoma-Missouri League, finishing 22.0 games behind the first place Iola Indians.
 The manager was Al Reitz.
 The team began play at Blackwell's Morgan Field, drawing a total season attendance of 51,000.
 The Kansas-Oklahoma-Missouri League permanently folded after the 1952 season.

-In 1954, the Blackwell Broncos returned to minor league play and won the league championship.
+In 1954, the Blackwell Broncos returned to minor league play and won the league championship in a new league.
 Blackwell became members of the Class C level Western Association as an affiliate of the Chicago Cubs.
-Blackwell finished the 1954 Western Association regular season with a record of 79–61, placing 4th, finishing 9.0 games behind the 1st place Topeka Owls.
+Blackwell finished the 1954 Western Association regular season with a record of 79–61, placing fourth, finishing 9.0 games behind the first place Topeka Owls.
 Managed by Joe Consoli and Al Kubski, Blackwell qualified for the playoffs behind a league leading 37 home runs and 144 RBI from player/manager Kubski.
-In the first round playoffs, Blackwell swept the Topeka Owls in three games.
-In the Western Association Finals, the Blackwell Broncos defeated the St. Joseph Saints 4 games to 1 to win the championship.
+In the first round of the playoffs, Blackwell swept the Topeka Owls in three games.
+In the Western Association Finals, the Blackwell Broncos defeated the St. Joseph Saints 4 games to 1 to win the league championship.
 Season attendance at Morgan Field was 39,637.
 Blackwell was unable to defend their title, as the Western Association permanently folded after the 1954 season.

-Blackwell, Oklahoma has not hosted another minor league team.
+Blackwell, Oklahoma would not host another minor league team until 2023, when the Blackwell Flycatchers of the Pecos League began play at historic Morgan Field.
+The Flycatchers returned for the 2024 season as well.

 The ballparks

-The Blackwell Gassers of 1924 to 1926 were noted to have played minor league home games at Fairgrounds Park.
+The Blackwell Gassers of 1924 to 1926 hosted minor league home games at Fairgrounds Park.
 Fairgrounds Park was located at South Main & East Lawrence Avenue in Blackwell Oklahoma.

-The Blackwell Broncos played at Morgan Field in 1952 and 1954.
-The ballpark was on the same lot as Farigrounds Park and had a capacity of 2,500 (1952) and 3,500 (1954).
+The Blackwell Broncos hosted home games at Morgan Field in 1952 and 1954.
+The ballpark was on the same parcel as the former Fairgrounds Park and had a capacity of 2,500 (1952) and 3,500 (1954).
 Morgan Field was located at 900 South Main & Adams, Blackwell, Oklahoma.
-Today, the site is still in use as home to the B Street Baseball Complex, named for the other street connecting to Adams.
-The present location is 915 S B Street, Blackwell, Oklahoma.
+Today, the site is still in use as home of the Blackwell Flycatchers of the Pecos League.